 Based on this information, how does Miles College sound?
 Remember, the best school for one person may not be the right school for someone else!
 So ask yourself: Is Miles College a good school for you?

 If Miles College seems like a school you want to apply to, click the heart button to save it to your college list.

 Choose one of the options below to learn more about Miles College:

 Then use the college admissions predictor to calculate your chances of getting admitted to some of the schools in the U.S.

 Miles College is located in the suburban setting of Fairfield, Alabama.

-If you want to see Miles College for yourself, plan a visit.
+If you are interested in seeing Miles College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstates 20/59 to Fairfield, or book a flight to the nearest airport, Birmingham-Shuttlesworth International.

 You can also take a virtual campus tour to get a sense of what Miles College and Fairfield are like without leaving home.

 The deadline for Fall first-year applications to Miles College is Aug 9.

 Check the school website for more information about deadlines for specific programs or special admissions programs